 Thanks to abundant wildflowers and mild temperatures, spring is the most popular season in Joshua Tree.
 Joshua trees begin sprouting their creamy blossoms in February, and bright splotches from blooming cacti and wildflowers—including the desert lily, sand verbena, and ocotillo—dot the desert floor through April.

 A visit between May and September grants more solitude but not without significant cost: temperatures often top 100 degrees.
 Come prepared with ample water, protective clothing, and perhaps even an umbrella or shade structure for your campsite.
 And take it easy—heat-related illnesses are common and sometimes prove fatal.

 Where to Stay in Joshua Tree National Park

 In the Park

 Snagging a campsite in Joshua Tree is a competitive sport during peak seasons; no day of the week is easy, though the odds improve midweek.
-The Indian Cove, Black Rock, Jumbo Rocks, and Cottonwood Campgrounds (from $15) are reservable via Recreation.gov; all others are first-come, first-served (and some, including Belle and Ryan, close in the summer months).
+The Indian Cove, Black Rock, Jumbo Rocks, Ryan, and Cottonwood Campgrounds (from $20) are reservable; Hidden Valley, Belle, and White Tank are first-come, first-served (and some, including Belle and Ryan, with the latter two closed during the summer (from $15).
 My favorite of these is White Tank, a small and somewhat remote campground that’s a 20-minute drive from the park’s Twentynine Palms entrance on Pinto Basin Road.
 From camp, it’s a short walk along a half-mile nature trail to find excellent sunrise views at nearby Arch Rock.
-Dirtbags frequent the more centrally located Hidden Valley Campground ($15) for its proximity to primo climbing at massive Intersection Rock.
+Dirtbags frequent the more centrally located Hidden Valley Campground for its proximity to primo climbing at massive Intersection Rock.
 Expect to make friends if you have climbing gear lying around.

 Beyond the Park